kakaoenterprise/KorAdvMRSTestData/README.md

 @inproceedings{han2021advmrs,
-  title={An Evaluation Dataset and Strategy for Building Robust Multi-turn Response Selection Model}, author={Han, Kijong and Lee, Seojin and Lee, Wooin and Lee, Joosung and Lee, Dong-hun}, year={2021}
+  title={An Evaluation Dataset and Strategy for Building Robust Multi-turn Response Selection Model}, author={Han, Kijong and Lee, Seojin and Lee, Wooin and Lee, Joosung and Lee, Dong-hun}, booktitle={Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP)}, year={2021}
 }
 ```